-There are stairs, slides, structures and more EVERYWHERE.
-I recommend getting there first thing in the morning (they open at 9 a.m. except Sunday at 11 a.m.) and going to the rooftop, if it’s not raining.
-It gets extremely hot up there during the day and if you are wanting to ride the Ferris wheel, wait in line and get it out of the way then work your way to the bottom.
+There are stairs, slides (a 10-story slide!), structures, a giant whale tunnel, and more EVERYWHERE.
+I recommend getting there first thing in the morning and going to the rooftop if it’s not raining.
+It gets extremely hot up there during the day and if you are wanting to ride the rooftop Ferris wheel, wait in line and get it out of the way then work your way to the bottom.

 - First Floor: This is where the oceanic wonderland is.
-Lots of mosaic, sculptures, grates and tunnels to climb through.
-There is also a 5,000-gallon aquarium with native Missouri fish, turtles, oyster shells, sea glass and mosaic tiles.
+You will find lots of mosaics, sculptures, grates, and secret tunnels to climb through on the 1st floor.
+There is also a 5,000-gallon aquarium with native Missouri fish, turtles, oyster shells, sea glass, and mosaic tiles.

-- Fourth Floor: We actually didn’t discover the fourth floor until the end, but they have a Toddler Town up there!
+- Fourth Floor: We actually didn’t discover the 4th floor until the end, but they have a Toddler Town up there!
 If you have littles, definitely check it out.
-You will find a small train called City Express for children to ride on, skateless park, Circus Harmony, Art City and much more.
+You will find a small train called City Express for children to ride on, a skateless park (have you ever seen the World’s Largest Pencil?!), Circus Harmony, Art City, and much more.
+The perfect toddler area.

-- The Roof: You will find more slides, water area where you can hop on stepping stones, a school bus to climb in, a Ferris wheel and restaurant.
+- The Rooftop of the City Museum: You will find more slides, a water area where you can hop on stepping stones, a school bus to climb in, a Ferris wheel, and a restaurant.

 - MonstroCity: This is where we spent a lot of our time.
-It has two aircraft suspended into the air, slinkies to crawl through, ball pits, lots of slides and much more.
+It has two aircraft suspended in the air, slinkies to crawl through, ball pits, lots of slides, and much more.

 What NOT to bring

-I figured I would title this section “what NOT to bring” because the less you have, the better off you are.
-If you have to bring anything, bring it in a backpack so you can climb through the tunnels and even that may be a tight squeeze.
+I figured I would title this section “What NOT to bring” because the less you have, the better off you are.
+Remember you are pretty much playing and navigating a giant playground.
+If you have to bring anything, bring it in a backpack or fanny pack so you can climb through the tight spaces.
 Do not bring any valuables and no strollers.

 - As mentioned above, start with the roof to beat the heat if it is summer.